rland93/pendsim/paper.md

 Finally, the results of a simulation can be visualized.
 The 'matplotlib' backend is used to draw an animation of the pendulum and any plots from the simulation.
 The visualization uses the results of the simulation and the pendulum to draw the pendulum, including the external and control forces applied to it.
 The animation module allows for the system to plot real-time simulation data (e.g., data used by the controller) side by side with the animation.

+The results of the simulation, stored in datastructures defined by the python package `pandas`, are easy to query and plot with `matplotlib`.
+This makes generating sophisticated plots of simulation attributes easy.

 **Example Notebooks:**

 -   Basic example for explaining the free-response system model

+-   The concept of Stability

 -   Basic PID tuning example